⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Collaboration

-Webex, collaboration devices, and contact center solutions.
+Sales of Webex, collaboration devices, and contact center software.

 🎯 WHY THIS MATTERS